ZiadElshuwaikh74/ZiadElshuwaikh74/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm a Computer Science graduate from Menoufia University
+- 🎓 I'm a Computer Science graduate
 - 💻 I'm a Full-Stack .NET Developer focused on building efficient, modern, and scalable applications.
 - 🔭 Currently working with ASP.NET Core, Angular, SQL Server, and Entity Framework Core
 - 🧠 Passionate about clean code, design patterns, and software architecture